Rebilly/rebilly-js-sdk/docs/reference/rebilly-api.md

 Manage the profile of the current user.
 When using a secret API key the profile is attached to the owner of the API key, while when using a session token the profile is attached to the authenticated user via sign in.

+The profile includes information about the currently authenticated user like his name, email and preferences.

 !!! info ""
     See the [**Profile resource**][28] for detailed method information.